symeonp/forty-jekyll-theme/_posts/2020-12-08-phonebook-uaf-analysis.md

 			</tr>
 			<tr>
 				<td>11 August 2020</td>
-				<td>Microsoft acknowledged this issue as a Elevation of Privilege Vulnerability with a CVSS score of 7.8</td>
+				<td>Microsoft acknowledged this issue as Elevation of Privilege Vulnerability with a CVSS score of 7.8</td>
 			</tr>
 			<tr>
 				<td>11 August 2020</td>